joshbegley/nyt-latest/README.md

 **Grisly Killing of North Carolina Family Was Work of ‘Dixie Mafia,’ Sheriff Says**\
 `Investigators identified four suspects in the 1972 killings of Bryce, Virginia and Bobby Durham.
-Three of the men are dead, and one is serving a life sentence for another murder.`\
+Three of the men are dead, and one is serving a life sentence for other murders.`\
 https://nytimes.com/2022/02/09/us/dixe-mafia-murder-durham-north-carolina.html?searchResultPosition=1

 **C.D.C.
 Director Urges Caution in Easing Mask Rules**\